ArthurWalker/Neetcode150/README.md

 # Neetcode150
 This repo is used to review and prepare for for job interview.
-This also covers challenges
+This also covers 130 questions from NeetCode150